BuidlGuidl/oracle-challenge/README.md

 - Understand how economic incentives drive honest behavior
 - See how slashing mechanisms enforce data freshness
 - Observe the decentralized nature of the system
-- Recognize the trade-offs and risks associated with type of oracle
+- Recognize the trade-offs and risks associated with this type of oracle
+- Oracles that require staking include [Chainlink](https://chain.link) and [PYTH](https://www.pyth.network/)

 ---

-## Checkpoint 4: 🧠 Optimistic Oracle Architecture
+## Checkpoint 3: 🧠 Optimistic Oracle Architecture

+🤿 Now let's dive into the most sophisticated of this challenge's three designs: the **Optimistic Oracle**.
+Unlike the previous two designs that focus on price data, this one will handle any type of binary (true/false) question about real-world events.

+🎯 **What makes it "optimistic"?** The system assumes proposals are correct unless someone disputes them.
+This creates a game-theoretic mechanism where economic incentives encourage honest behavior while providing strong security guarantees through dispute resolution.

+💡 **Key Innovation**: Instead of requiring constant active participation from multiple parties (like staking oracles), optimistic oracles only require intervention when something goes wrong.
+This makes them highly efficient for events that don't need frequent updates.

+🔍 **Real-World Applications**:
+- **Cross-chain bridges**: "Did transaction X happen on chain Y?"
+- **Insurance claims**: "Did flight ABC get delayed by more than 2 hours?"
+- **Prediction markets**: "Did candidate X win the election?"
+- **DeFi protocols**: "Did token X reach price Y on date Z?"

-🧭 Before coding, understand the flow at a glance.
+🧭 Before coding, let's understand the flow at a glance.

 **Roles**:
 - **asserter**: posts an assertion + reward